blue-luke/cka-crash-course/README.md

 # 5, 6, 7, 8, 9, 10, 11 are largely CKAD

 Return to 1 - couldn't get a user authenticated with a minikube cluster to allow me to engage with the RBAC exercise.
 RBAC itself looks straightforward
+1, 2, 3, 4 understood and reviewed.
+Need to practice and memorise a few things

 # Certified Kubernetes Administrator (CKA) Crash Course